CommandMC/HeroicWiki/Game-Workarounds.md

 3. On **Select an Alternative EXE to Run** select `{GameFolder}/Binaries/Win32/ShippingPC-XGame.exe`
 4. On **Wine settings** select the latest **WINE-GE** (tested on WINE-GE-Proton7-15).
 If it's not available, you can download it using the **Wine Manager** in Heroic.
 5. Activate **DXVK**.
+6. Disable `ESYNC` and `FSYNC` to avoid texture issues.
-6. Now the game should open just fine.
+7. Now the game should open just fine.